 (b) The use of which otherwise poses a high risk to the incidence or spread of infection in its area with the coronavirus.

-Current Government advice is that people should only leave the house for very limited purposes:
+Current Government advice is that people should:

 • Be vigilant with hand washing and hygiene – Be aware that gates, stiles and other outdoor structures are touched regularly

 • Do not undertake new or risky activities – Stay safe during this time of increased burden on our emergency and health services